Neha-Thakare1995/Efficient-Data-Preprocessing-Techniques/README.md

 # Efficient-Data-Preprocessing-Techniques

 This Project analysis and implementation cover several important aspects of preprocessing and modeling in a dataset with missing values and outliers.
-Here’s a detailed breakdown of what you’ve done, along with some suggestions for improvement:
+Here’s a detailed breakdown of what I have done:

 ## 1. Encoding:
  - <b>RoadTrafficDensity:</b> Used Ordinal Encoding due to its natural ordering (Low, Medium, High, Jam).